Sdy603/jenkins_version_2_3_3/README.md

 ## Introduction

 This plugin is intended for customers of DX (https://getdx.com/).
 It shares Jenkins build data with DX.
+It targets Jenkins `2.332.2` for compatibility with older controller installations.

 To run this plugin locally:
 - Install Jenkins: https://www.jenkins.io/doc/pipeline/tour/getting-started/